 But it’s not all doom and gloom.
 There are more reputable HVAC companies than not, but here are some ways the professionals at Tropic Air recommend you consider to protect yourself against fraud:

-Be wary of a door to door HVAC salesman who shows up at your home or business without an appointment.
+Be wary of a door-to-door HVAC salesman who shows up at your home or business without an appointment.

 Understand that you get what you pay for, and if you receive an estimate that is so low it’s hard to believe – then it probably is too low to be legitimate.
 In many cases, a rock bottom estimate is the result of used parts being installed, corners being cut, or some other shenanigans that scammers excel at in every industry.